rkuo2000/NPCpy/docs/TLDR_Cheat_sheet.md

 ## TLDR Cheat Sheet
-Users can take advantage of `npcsh` through its custom shell or through a command-line interface (CLI) tool.
+Users can take advantage of `npcsh` through its custom shell or through a command-line interface (CLI) jinx.
 Below is a cheat sheet that shows how to use `npcsh` commands in both the shell and the CLI.
 For the npcsh commands to work, one must activate `npcsh` by typing it in a shell.